 - Digital usage logs

 How to Write a Potent Chargeback Response

-Although each case necessitates a response letter tailored to the specific chargeback at hand, all chargeback response letters should be one page in length.
+Although each case necessitates a response dispute letter tailored to the specific chargeback request at hand, all chargeback response letters should be one page in length.
 And as we intimated earlier, you must try to keep the chargeback response straight to the point, with bullet points, short sentences, and persuasive, active verbs.

 Again, cut to the chase — try to keep it simple, don't forget to show proof of service or product delivery.
 Include terms of service and refund policy, and don't forget to show proof of authorization.